MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

   To assign licenses, see [Assign Microsoft Intune licenses](./intune/fundamentals/licenses-assign.md).

   > [!NOTE]
-  > Both types of licenses are typically included with licensing bundles like Microsoft 365 E3, A3, F3 and above.
-View comparisons of Microsoft 365 licensing [here](/microsoft-365/compare-microsoft-365-enterprise-plans).
+  > Both types of licenses are typically included with licensing bundles like Microsoft 365 E3 (or A3) and above.
+View comparisons of M365 licensing [here](/microsoft-365/compare-microsoft-365-enterprise-plans).

 ### Step 3 - Import your test device